-Using the twisted denominator formulas arising from this action, Borcherds showed that the characters of automorphisms of $V^\natural$ are genus zero modular functions, and this solved the monstrous moonshine conjecture \cite{CN79}.
+Using the twisted denominator formulas arising from this action, together with facts about $V^\natural$ established in \cite{FLM88}, he showed that the characters of automorphisms of $V^\natural$ are equal to the genus zero modular functions listed in \cite{CN79}, and this proved the monstrous moonshine conjecture for the monster vertex algebra.

 Even without a priori knowledge of the monster Lie algebra, one might expect that the Koike-Norton-Zagier formula is a sort of decategorification of a combinatorial or representation-theoretic object, since the coefficients of $J$ (and therefore exponents in the identity) are nonnegative integers.
 Indeed, similar infinite product formulas appeared in the representation theory of Kac-Moody algebras well before moonshine was discovered.
 However, the monster action makes this case a particularly rich example: for example, the identity $c(4) = c(3) + \binom{c(1)}{2}$ not only indicates the dimensions of homogeneous spaces in the Lie algebra, but gets promoted to an isomorphism $V_4 \cong V_3 \oplus \bigwedge^2 V_1$ of representations of the monster.